Home Electrical Safety Technology in Atlanta

 correct as soon as possible.

-technicians can perform a thorough inspection of your home’s electrical
+perform a thorough inspection of your home’s electrical system and

-system and make any necessary recommendations that will improve your electrical
+make any necessary recommendations that will improve your electrical system

-system and reduce the chance of a hazard.
-We have more than 25 years of
+and reduce the chance of a hazard.
+We have more than 25 years of experience,

-experience, and our dedication to your complete and total satisfaction
+and our dedication to your complete and total satisfaction has earned

-has earned us substantial recognition in our community, including achieving
+us substantial recognition in our community, including achieving a prestigious

 The True Dangers of an Electrical Fire